smathur-splunk/workshops/docs/otel_java.md

 ### Add Java Auto-Instrumentation Library
-8. On the host runnign your Java app: In the root directory of your Java app, download the auto-instrumentation library by running:
+8. On the host running your Java app, go to the root directory of the app and download the auto-instrumentation library:
 ```bash
 curl -L https://github.com/signalfx/splunk-otel-java/releases/latest/download/splunk-otel-javaagent.jar -o splunk-otel-javaagent.jar
 ```